Fantastic Things to Do in Sifnos, Greece

 The area known as Agia Marina is probably the most popular place to stay in Sifnos and enjoy this beach.

-Over here, there is plenty of accommodation as well as restaurants, bars, and some night entertainment.
+Over here, there is plenty of accommodation, restaurants, bars, and some night entertainment.
 All these reasons make the place quite crowded during most of the summer.

 things to do in Sifnos

 This is one of the most relaxing places to stay on the island… why?
-Well, since cars do not have access to the area and are not allowed in the village, the beach is truly a quiet place to spend the day by the sea.
+Since cars do not have access to the area and are not allowed in the village, the beach is truly a quiet place to spend the day by the sea.

-The beach of Vathi is located on a sheltered harbor which makes it a great shore for families with children looking for calm waters and soft sand.
+The beach of Vathi is located on a sheltered harbor, making it an excellent shore for families with children looking for calm waters and soft sand.

 Top Tours Not to Miss in Sifnos